- 2023-2024 CHS Pathways to Success Introduction

 1. Medical/Driver License Appointments:

-To prearrange your student to miss school for a specific period, periods, or day due to an appointment, please call the attendance office (317-571-5915) as far in advance as possible.
-Attendance office personnel can take these calls and schedule your son or daughter’s absence for any date from now to the end of the school year.
+To prearrange your student to miss school for a specific period, periods, or day due to an appointment, please report the absence as far in advance as possible.
+Attendance office personnel can take this information and schedule your son or daughter’s absence for any date from now to the end of the school year.
 Please state the student’s name (spelling the name), grade, the type of appointment and the time that the student is to leave school.
 If an appointment is anticipated to last longer than two and a half hours, parents are expected to indicate this when the absence is pre-arranged.
 Students are to obtain a Prearranged Absence Pass from the attendance office before school or during a passing period.
 The teacher is to sign the pass prior to the student leaving for the appointment, and the student will sign out at the attendance office before leaving school.
 The student will retain this pass.
 Upon returning to school following the appointment, the student is to report to the attendance office to sign in and to have the pass stamped.
 The Prearranged Absence Pass will serve as the student’s admittance to class.
 If the Prearranged Absence Pass is not obtained from the attendance office PRIOR to leaving school or if the student does not sign out, the time missed will be considered unexcused.
 It is the parent/student responsibility to inform the teachers of their pre-arranged absence from school.
 The following consequences may be assigned if the procedure is not followed:

 2. School sanctioned activities: